Henningsomyces

 Henningsomyces is a genus of fungi in the family Marasmiaceae.
+Based on the small, tubular structure of its sporulating body it is called a cyphelloid fungi.

-The genus name of Grovesia is in honour of Paul Christoph Hennings (1841–1908), who was a German mycologist and herbarium curator.
+The genus name of Henningsomyces is in honour of Paul Christoph Hennings (1841–1908), who was a German mycologist and herbarium curator.

 The genus was circumscribed by Carl Ernst Otto Kuntze in Revis.
 Gen. Pl. vol.3 (issue 3) on page 483 in 1898.

 Species

 As of June 2015, Index Fungorum lists 10 species in Henningsomyces: